Cala Deia 4, Cala Deia X 7 People

 Sights and attractions

-Outside this villa in Sa Cala, MajorcaThis villa is in a quiet area near the beach.
+Outside this villa in Sa Cala, MajorcaThis villa is in a quiet area near the waterfront.
 It has a balcony, a barbecue, outside lighting, a garden and a sea view.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.

 Prices and availability